v-gb/ocamlmig/doc/what.md

 But one could rewrite code in arbitrary ways by using ocamlmig as a library instead.
 Then, only the limitations of the library itself would potentially be
-limiting: it only supports builds that use dune (except for some trivial changes), and ocamlformat (though there is experimental functionality to avoid that one), and of course the library may be missing functionality (like getting build feedback while rewriting files).
+limiting: it only supports builds that use dune (except for some trivial changes), and of course the library may be missing functionality (like getting build feedback while rewriting files).

 # Using ocamlmig